 • The average of the highest 60 consecutive months of the last 120 months of credited service prior to retirement or termination.
-Earnings shall include salary, longevity pay, and assignment pay.
-Earnings shall not include overtime pay, payments for accrued holiday time, accrued blood time, annual "cash-out" payments for accrued vacation time, payments for accrued compensatory time and payments for unused sick time or for unused vacation time which is paid upon retirement or termination.
+Earnings shall include salary, overtime pay not to exceed 200 hours per year, longevity pay, assignment pay, and payments for accrued holiday time not to exceed 130 hours per year.
+Earnings shall not include payments for accrued blood time, annual "cash-out" payments for accrued vacation time, payments for accrued compensatory time and payments for unused sick time which is paid upon retirement or termination.